nebuly-ai/optimate/notebooks/autoboost/README.md

 # **Jupyter notebooks**

-This folder contains notebooks showing how to use nebullvm to optimize several models.
+This folder contains notebooks showing how to use the `AutoBoost` app to optimize several models.

 The following frameworks are supported:
 - PyTorch